EECS3311F24/project-flashforge/doc/sprint0/sprint0_rubric.md

     - 1 mark  = Frontend setup is complete
     - 0 marks = Frontend is not setup

-    Your mark: 0 -> Not provided
+    Your mark: 1

   - Backend
     - 1 mark  = Backend setup is complete
     - 0 marks = Backend is not setup

-    Your mark: 0 -> Not provided
+    Your mark: 1

   - Database
     - 1 mark  = Database setup is complete
     - 0 marks = Database is not setup

-    Your mark: 0 -> Not provided
+    Your mark: 1

-  Setup Total Mark: 0 / 3
+  Setup Total Mark: 1 / 3

 ---
 ## Documentation: README.md (max 3 marks)